mantidproject/mantid/docs/source/algorithms/GSASIIRefineFitPeaks-v1.rst

    <https://subversion.xray.aps.anl.gov/trac/pyGSAS>`_.

 Uses `GSAS-II <https://subversion.xray.aps.anl.gov/trac/pyGSAS>`_
-(Toby & Von Dreele, 2013) as external software to fit peaks to a powder / engineering diffraction pattern.
-Here the process of peak fitting is in the context of Rietveld / Pawley / Le Bail analysis (Le Bail 2005).
+[TobyVonDreele2013]_ as external software to fit peaks to a powder / engineering diffraction pattern.
+Here the process of peak fitting is in the context of Rietveld / Pawley / Le Bail analysis [LeBail2005]_

 The algorithm supports three refinement or fitting methods: Pawley refinement, Rietveld refinement, and single peak fitting (or "Peaks List" of GSAS-II).
-The first two methods of this algorithm implement whole powder pattern fitting (Le Bail 2005) whereas the third method fits peaks individually.
+The first two methods of this algorithm implement whole diffraction pattern fitting whereas the third method fits peaks individually.
 The use of this algorithm is very close to the examples described in these two GSAS-II tutorials: `Rietveld fitting / CW Neutron Powder fit for Yttrium-Iron Garnet
 <https://subversion.xray.aps.anl.gov/pyGSAS/Tutorials/CWNeutron/Neutron%20CW%20Powder%20Data.htm>`_,
 and `Getting started / Fitting individual peaks & autoindexing
 <https://subversion.xray.aps.anl.gov/pyGSAS/Tutorials/FitPeaks/Fit%20Peaks.htm>`_,